Is Your Sadness a Sign of Clinical Depression?

 - Personality traits such as low self-esteem, being too dependent, or pessimistic.

 - Blood relatives with a history of depression.

-- Traumatic events such as physical or sexual abuse, death of a loved one, abusive relationship.
+- Traumatic events such as physical or sexual abuse, the death of a loved one, and abusive relationships.

 - History of other mental health disorders.

 - Abuse of drugs or alcohol.

 - Chronic pain or illness including cancer, stroke, heart disease

 - Medications like certain high blood pressure pills or sleeping pills.

 Depression may be classified as mild, moderate, or severe, also called “major.”
 Your diagnosis is based on several factors, including the symptoms you experience, their severity, how often they occur, and how long they last.